Feng-CityUHK/EquityCharacteristics/README.md

 - ill.py -- illiquidity, rolling window is 3 months
 - maxret_d.py -- maximum daily returns, rolling window is 3 months
 - std_dolvol.py -- std of dollar trading volume, rolling window is 3 months
-- std_turn.py -- std of Share turnover, rolling window is 3 months
+- std_turn.py -- std of share turnover, rolling window is 3 months
 - bid_ask_spread.py -- bid-ask spread, rolling window is 3 months
 - zerotrade.py -- number of zero-trading days, rolling window is 3 months

 ## How to use

 1. run accounting.py
-2. run all the singl characteristic files
+2. run all the single characteristic files
 3. run merge_chars.py
 4. run impute_rank_output_bckmk.py (you may want to commen the part of sp1500 in this file if you just need the all stocks version)